yannh/kubeconform/Readme.md

   -insecure-skip-tls-verify
         disable verification of the server's SSL certificate.
 This will make your HTTPS connections insecure -kubernetes-version string
-        version of Kubernetes to validate against (default "1.18.0") -n int
+        version of Kubernetes to validate against, e.g.: 1.18.0 (default "master") -n int
         number of goroutines to run concurrently (default 4) -output string